zopefoundation/z3c.traverser/src/z3c/traverser/stackinfo/README.txt

 Extracting Information from the Traversal Stack
 ===============================================

-This package allows to define virtal traversal paths for collecting arbitrary information from the traversal stack instead of, for example, query strings.
+This package allows to define virtual traversal paths for collecting arbitrary information from the traversal stack instead of, for example, query strings.

 In contrast to the common way of defining custom Traversers, this implementation does not require to go through the whole traversal